 In addition personnel from stations across the County have been specially trained and equipped to carry out water rescues where it is necessary to enter the water and recover people trapped by floodwater.
 Again, training and equipment has been provided to National standards (Level two ‘Water First Responder’).

-Firefighters in Fareham have had enhanced training to Level three and Level four water rescue and are the County’s swift water rescue capability.
-This includes the Water Rescue Unit which carries two powered Avon boats and a variety of associated equipment to allow for swift water rescues using boats, swimming and other rope/specialist techniques.
+Firefighters in Fareham have had enhanced training to Level three water rescue and are the County’s swift water rescue capability.
+This includes the Water Rescue Unit which carries a variety of associated equipment to allow for swift water rescues using boats, swimming and other rope/specialist techniques.
 They are also trained in advanced search techniques for persons missing in flood or swift waters.

-The Fareham team is also a national resource for DEFRA, providing two separate water rescue teams able to deploy to national incidents during spate conditions such as wide area flooding.
+The Fareham team is also a national resource for DEFRA, providing water rescue teams able to deploy to national incidents during spate conditions such as wide area flooding.